Plague Column, Kutná Hora

 Plague Column in Kutná Hora, also known as Column of the Virgin Mary Immaculate (Morový sloup Panny Marie Neposkvrněné), is a Marian column in Kutná Hora in the Central Bohemian Region of the Czech Republic.
 It is protected as a cultural monument.

 History

 This baroque plague column was built by the Jesuit sculptor František Baugut.
 It originated between 1713 and 1715 as a commemoration of the contemporary plague which killed more than a thousand people.
-The column is decorated by the statue of the Virgin Mary Immaculate and Kutná Hora's typical labor themes (reliefs of miners).
+The column is decorated by the statue of the Virgin Mary Immaculate and Kutná Hora's typical labour themes (reliefs of miners).